Workers’ Compensation and No-Fault Ramifications When you are Involved in an Automobile Accident while in the Course of Your Employment

 Benefit payments for a permanent partial disability depend on the injured body part and degree of permanency.
 Three types of permanent partial disability benefits are available:

-- Nonscheduled award – A permanent disability to an organ, the head, the spine, or another body part not on the scheduled loss of use list is eligible for this type of benefit.
+- Nonscheduled award – A permanent disability to an organ, the head, the spine, or another body part not on the scheduled loss of use list is eligible for this benefit.
 Payments are two-thirds the difference between the pre and post-accident average weekly wage multiplied by the number of weeks of your percentage of impairment based on an arbitrary number of weeks.

-- Disfigurement – If an injury causes permanent and serious disfigurement to your head, neck, or face, you could receive cash benefits up to $20,000.
+- Disfigurement – If an injury causes permanent and serious disfigurement to your head, neck, or face, you could receive cash benefits of up to $20,000.

 Permanent Total Disability

 Once the injury stabilizes and the employee reaches maximum medical improvement (MMI), you could be eligible for permanent total disability benefits.
 MMI means further medical treatment isn’t likely to improve a person’s condition.
 Your doctor will evaluate you and determine whether you can maintain employment despite your injury.

 If you can’t perform any work, you can collect permanent total disability benefits.
 Payments are two-thirds of your average weekly wage.
 Benefits will continue as long as you have a 100 percent disability.